This is the BEST Lobster Mac and Cheese. It's easy, creamy, and delicious! Perfect for a fancy dinner to impress guests.

 - Switch up the cheese combination!
 A substitution for the Havarti would be a nice gouda or gruyere.

-I'll walk you through the process of an easy way to cook lobster, as well as how to make the mac and cheese sauce to go with it.
+I'll walk you through the process of how to make baked lobster mac and cheese.
 These instructions combine a few steps, saving time and making it even easier!

-In the second pot, cook the lobsters by boiling them for 3-4 minutes, until the internal temp is 145 degrees F. Then remove from the water, cool, and separate the meat from the tail by slitting the tail down each side of the underbelly and peeling the shell off.
+- Step 2.
+In the second pot, cook the lobsters by boiling them for 3-4 minutes, until the internal temp is 145 ℉.
+Then remove from the water, cool, and separate the meat from the tail by slitting the tail down each side of the underbelly and peeling the shell off.
 Chop the meat into bite-sized pieces and set aside.

 Note: There are videos on youtube of removing meat from lobster tails if you need help!

-Add in the cooked and chopped lobster meat and stir into the mac and cheese.
+- Step 6.
+Add in the cooked noodles and lobster meat and mix together.

-Bake at 350 degrees F for about 10-15 minutes until the cheese is melted and the edges are bubbly.
+- Bake at 350 ℉ for about 10-15 minutes until the cheese is melted and the edges are bubbly.
 Serve warm!

 Yes!
 Simply half the recipe!
 I would, however, still use the same amount of lobster.
 Just because.